IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-- Maintenance release.
-- Fixed a `NOTE` produced in `README` due to changed URL.
+- Adapts to changes made in the `ipmisc` dependency.